dcloudio/hbuilderx-extension-docs/en/Tutorial/SourceControl/Git/README.md

 # Show tag info
 $ git show [tag]

-# PUsh tag to remote
+# Push tag to remote branch
 $ git push [remote] [tag]

-# Push all tags to remote
+# Push all tags to remote branch
 $ git push [remote] --tags

 # Create new branch and point to the tag